soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 - Synthesize all findings to evaluate the overall potential and limitations of using plant-based systems as a primary or supplementary method for treating nitrate-contaminated water to make it potable or less expensive to purify.

 ### Day 30 - June 30, 2025 | Mobility: Full Body Integration
 After doing this for about a month now, we finally have **enough frustrating disappointments in AI*** to give us a large enough sample size in order to better apply some of the latest, greatest best thinking for developing best practices in [context engineering](https://rlancemartin.github.io/2025/06/23/context_engineering/), which should build upon what we have learned in the previous month.
-After compiling [our own set of the best practices in context engineering](nested/sub-chapter_6.B.md), we can adjust our approach PERHAPS ... we'll *see.*
+After compiling [our own set of the best practices in context engineering](nested/sub-chapter_6.B.md), we can adjust our approach PERHAPS ... we'll *see* ... the MAIN problem is that AI are still highly RATE LIMITED -- so everything that we do to add context, ends up giving them more to digest and thus it's almost impossible to get a decent answer from AI, ie they will tend to give the CHEAPEST, lowest-common-denominator *everyJoeSchmoe* answer for the masses -- which *looks* useful, but is packed with lies, half-truths, manipulations used to SELL an affluent lifestyle that is inherently dysfunctional and bound to produce side-effects and needs for additional medical care and different *comfort-adding* PRODUCT ... but we know that **COMFORT KILLS**. *On some things, liek Mobility WODs, we're in quasi-safe territory -- because most people don't see Mobility WODs as providing any comfort whatsoever -- so the people who want mobility WODs are actually INFORMED about joint/muscle issues, typically just looking for IDEAS and INSPIRATION, and some guidance on how to do mobility WODs correctly with sufficient repitiitons, ie Mobility WODs are not like vehicles, air conditioners or ice cream -- people are not going to get addicted to Mobility WODs.*

 **Individual researchers** might be advised to begin with something like [PaperQA2](https://github.com/Future-House/paper-qa) + LlamaIndex for literature analysis, [Mem0](https://mem0.ai/research) for session persistence, and [LLMLingua](https://github.com/microsoft/LLMLingua) for cost optimization, with monthly costs typically ranging $50-100.
 This configuration provides immediate access to superhuman scientific literature capabilities with minimal setup complexity.